Ireland (Northwestern Europe)

 Drinking & Driving:

-The limit for a fully licensed driver is 0.05%, while it is 0.02% for learner/new/professional drivers.
+The limit for a fully licenced driver is 0.05%, while it is 0.02% for learner/new/professional drivers.
 Random breath tests are widely enforced.

 Seat Belts:

-Always wear seat belt.
+Always wear seatbelts.
 Drivers are responsible for ensuring all passengers are belted.

 Items/Documents Required when Driving: